Common Jet Ski Injuries and How to Avoid Them

 In all honesty, jet skiing is an incredibly safe sport.
 Even inexpensive jet skis are incredibly well-built because safety is a primary concern for anyone engaging in an extreme sport.
 They’re incredibly simple to operate, so even a beginner can start riding confidently in no time.
-It results in far less casualties than contact sports such as football, but that doesn’t mean you shouldn’t be careful.
+It results in far fewer casualties than contact sports such as football, but that doesn’t mean you shouldn’t be careful.

 The safety of jet skiing is directly linked to careful and attentive ridership.
 Hitting other jet skis can cause injuries, as well as losing control and being thrown off.
 If you’re an experienced rider, you might not quite yet know how to stabilize the craft if you’ve hit a buoy or another object in the water.